 Reading a book, listening to music, or watching something inspiring can help when you have no motivation.
 What you can do is spend a minimum of 30 minutes each day reading an inspiring book before you start your day.
-This way, you will make sure you start in the right state of mind and are able to go through the day, even if you face challenges
+This way, you will make sure you start in the right state of mind and can go through the day, even if you face challenges.

 15. Take Breaks When Needed

-However, almost all the successful people who have accomplished amazing results are able to do so because they persist long enough.
+However, almost all successful people who have accomplished amazing results do so because they persist long enough.
 They take action consistently and never give up.
 Real success takes years to build.

-Make sure you get enough rest and take a break when you need to.
+Make sure you get enough rest and take a break when necessary.
 Understand your own capabilities and how much you can do.
 If you have done your work, you can reward yourself and take a break.
 You will notice that after resting, you will feel more energetic, motivated, and ready to take on the world again.

-If you find yourself asking, “Why do I have no motivation?” it may be time to take a good look at how you’ve aligned your priorities and where you can make changes each day.
-Overcoming a lack of motivation means finding what matters on a daily basis and taking small steps toward it when the energy you’re given.
+If you’re looking for ways to find motivation, it may be time to take a good look at how you’ve aligned your priorities and where you can make changes each day.
+Overcoming a lack of motivation means finding what matters daily and taking small steps toward it when the energy you’re given.